zacharybk/cxhandbook/content/Handbook/Customer Feedback/Part 2 How to sell AI software to CX.md

 Welcome back, or to, a post about selling Generative AI software to CX teams.
-I encourage you to check out the first part of the post, in which I talked about some key elements to have in mind when attracting CX customers.
+I encourage you to check out [Part 1](https://customerexperiencehandbook.com/handbook/customer-feedback/part-1-how-to-sell-ai-software-to-cx/#cx-financials-tooling-and-respect) of the post, in which I talked about some key elements to have in mind when attracting CX customers.
 Those ideas included:
 - Showing off your expertise in AI and CX
 - Market education as a way to attract buyers
 - Historical context to help you sell